 In addition to networking and member education, the Burlington Food Council provides direct support for and collaborates on projects that increase local food access and awareness and connect Burlington residents with their neighboring farmers.

 The Association of Africans Living in Vermont’s New Farms for New Americans program is working to establish mobile vegetable stands in and around the City of Burlington, particularly at public housing complexes.
 The Burlington Food Council has provided support for grant applications and is helping to build momentum for this project.

 Burlington’s City Council first voted to participate in the “Cities for Climate Protection” campaign in 1996.
 Since then, the city has passed multiple resolutions aimed at reducing greenhouse gas emissions.
 The first Climate Action Plan was adopted in 2000 and is viewable on the City’s Climate Action Plan website:

-The Council participated in Climate Action Plan strategies by providing feedback and guidance about action steps.
+The Council is participating in current Climate Action Plan strategies by providing feedback and guidance about action steps.
 We also hope to spearhead a public education campaign about the connections between food and climate change in conjunction with the City and the Legacy Project.

 There are many environmental, social and economic benefits to increasing access to fruit and nut bearing trees and shrubs in urban areas.
 They can act as carbon sinks, help recycle water, improve diet and bring neighbors together.
 There are risks as well, such as potential pest problems, maintenance and clean up and the viability of plants in low quality urban soils.

-The Burlington Food Council worked with partners to create an actionable plan for fruit and nut tree mapping, planting and maintenance for the City of Burlington.
+The Burlington Food Council is working with partners to create an actionable plan for fruit and nut tree mapping, planting and maintenance for the City of Burlington.